FloreVerbist/CDR_ETS_code/README.md

 ## Requirements

-This code uses by default the [Gurobi](https://www.gurobi.com/academics) solver to optimise each MCP.
+This code uses by default the [Gurobi](https://www.gurobi.com/academics) solver (v13.0.0) to optimise each MCP.
 Without a Gurobi license, one can also use free open-source solvers to solve the code.
-To download the required packages, use:
+To download the required packages, the following lines are added in main.jl:
 ```
 using Pkg
 Pkg.activate("./Environment_CDR")
 ```
+The Julia version v1.11 has been used.

+**Questions?** Feel free to contact *flore.verbist@kuleuven.be*